microsoft/ailab/BuildAnIntelligentBot/readme.md

 1. Click **Create Resource [+]**  from the left menu and search for **Speech**.
 1. **Select** the *Speech* result and then click the **Create** button.
 1. Provide the required information:

     * App name: `speech-<your_initials>`.
     * Location: `East US`.
     * Pricing tier: `S0`.
     * Use existing resource group: `ttmb-lab-<your initials>`.

-    > [!ALERT] Make sure to select `East US` for the location as the Neural voice we will use ahead on the lab is available only in a limited set of regions.
+    > **Note:** Make sure to select `East US` for the location as the Neural voice we will use ahead on the lab is available only in a limited set of regions.
 [Here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/regions#neural-voices) you can find more information about the neural voices regions.

 1. Click **Create**.
 This step might take a few seconds.
 1. Once the deployment is complete, you will see a **Deployment succeeded** notification.
 1. Go to **All Resources** in the left pane and **search** for the new resource (`speech-<your initials>`).